lgersman/devcontainer-boilerplate/README.md

 # About

+__This project is a proof of concept developed as a research experiment and will not be actively maintained or further developed.__

 This project is a template for WordPress projects using Dev Containers.

 > Dev Containers are a standardized way to define and describe development environments.
 They are based on Docker containers and can be used with any editor or IDE.
 Dev Containers are a great way to __ensure that all developers on a project have the same development environment__, regardless of their operating system.
 The same Dev Container can be used for local development, CI/CD, and more.